 Travel and associated expenses are paid for by the student and his or her family, as with other spring break trips.
 The cost is approximately $2000/student for airfare, meals, lodging, donation of materials, and recreational/cultural activities.
 This course bridges the gap between the classroom and the real world with its focus on diversity, change and service.
 This experiential learning pushes students to reach the power of their potential, by challenging comfort zones and learning how to adapt successfully to a completely different environment and culture.

 What is justice?
 How do the laws/rules created by societies reflect the values of the people that make up the society?
 How are laws enforced?
 What does punishment achieve?
-How should a society balance the rights of individuals within the society with the well being of the society as a whole?
+How should society balance the rights of individuals within the society with the well-being of the society as a whole?
+How have the structures of the American Government affected the criminal justice system?
 These essential questions will guide our in-depth study of the American criminal justice system.
-Students will examine the processes by which laws are made and enforced and the ways in which society responds to disputes or law breaking.
+Students will examine the processes by which laws are made and enforced and the ways in which society responds to disputes or lawbreaking.
+The class will examine law enforcement practices and changes that have taken place over the decades in law enforcement.
 The class will analyze and examine both local and national recent crimes closely to assess patterns of crime in this country, the effectiveness of courts, attitudes of citizens towards the police, and the prisons’ impact on the incarcerated as they combine to function as the criminal justice system.
 The students will also compare and evaluate the justice system and analyze whether rehabilitative programs and restorative justice systems lower recidivism more than punitive incarceration sentences.

-In this college preparatory course, students embark on an investigation of the study of human mind and behavior.
+In Introduction to Psychology, students embark on an investigation of the study of human mind and behavior.
 There is an emphasis on scientific reasoning and analysis of complex human phenomena, as well as on the application of psychological concepts to real-world issues.
 Major themes of the course are the relationships between brain and behavior, body and mind, nature and nurture.
-Core topics include the study of the life span development of an individual, major subfields such as cognitive psychology, emotion and motivation, social psychology, abnormal psychology, and personality.
-The course overlaps in content and skill development with the AP Psychology course, but allows for in-depth investigation of fewer topics, stresses the practical application of theoretical knowledge and asks students to put their learning into practice in their school community as Peer Counselors, Proctors, Team Captains and other community leadership roles.
+The course focuses on the major subfields or paradigms, such as biological, behavioral, cognitive, positive and socio-cultural.
+This project-driven course challenges students to see the human experience from a variety of perspectives, and examines the variance of human experiences.